alexpetergill/webpack5-bootstrap4-boilerplate/README.md

 # Webpack 5 & Bootstrap 4 Boilerplate

-Bootstrap 4 + SCSS + Babel + jQuery + Fontawesome with dev server and an optimized production build.
+Webpack + Bootstrap 4 + SCSS + Babel + jQuery + Fontawesome with dev server and an optimized production build.

 ## Prerequisites
 Your node version needs a minimum of 12.20.